Tiberghien Economics

 • Could smell like a (disallowed) phishing expedition?

-• When a physical meeting, uncontrolled access to information may be granted, or wrong impressions might be given
+• In case of a physical meeting, uncontrolled access to information may be granted, or wrong impressions might be given

 • Most of the times a written reply on the full questionnaire is expected anyway